conan-io/docs/devtools/create_installer_packages.rst

 This package has only 2 differences from a regular Conan library package:

 - ``source()`` method is missing.
-That’s because when you compile a library, the source code is always the same for all the generated packages, but in this case we are downloading the binaries, so we do it in the build method to download the appropriate zip file according to each combination of settings/options.
+That’s because when you compile a library, the source code is always the same for all the generated packages.
+In this case we are downloading the binaries, so we do it in the build method to download the appropriate zip file according to each combination of settings/options.
 Instead of actually building the tools, we just download them.
 Of course, if you want to build it from source, you can do it too by creating your own package recipe.
 - The ``package_info()`` method uses the new ``self.env_info`` object.
 With ``self.env_info`` the package can declare environment variables that will be set automatically before `build()`, `package()`, `source()` and `imports()` methods of a package requiring this build tool.
-  This is a convenient method to use these tools without having to mess with the system path.
+  This is a convenient method to use these tools without having to manipulate the system path.

 Using the tool packages in other recipes
 ----------------------------------------